-Murkowski to vote no on Kavanaugh: 'Not the right man for the court at this time'
+Murkowski on track to be the sole Republican senator to oppose Kavanaugh nomination

 Murkowski had been one of a handful of pivotal senators who remained publicly undecided on the nomination in the days leading up to Friday's vote.

 The other senators who have been closely watched since it was not known how they would vote -- Republican Sen. Susan Collins of Maine and Democratic Sen. Joe Manchin of West Virginia -- all voted "yes" on Friday.
-Republican Sen. Jeff Flake of Arizona also said Friday he would vote yes on Kavanaugh's final confirmation barring no late breaking developments.
+Republican Sen. Jeff Flake of Arizona also said on MSNBC on Friday he would vote yes on Kavanaugh's final confirmation barring no late breaking developments.

-That doesn't necessarily mean that Kavanaugh has locked in all the votes needed for confirmation, however, since it is possible that some of those senators could ultimately vote against final confirmation.
+In explaining her vote to reporters, Murkowski said on Friday that she had not come to a decision on how she would vote until walking into the Senate floor that morning.
+She said that the process had not been "fair" to Kavanaugh, but that ultimately it had become about something "bigger than a nominee."

-Collins is expected to deliver a speech at 3 p.m.
-ET on Friday to announce her final decision.
+"This hasn't been fair to the judge, but I also recognize that we need to have institutions that are viewed as fair," she said.
+"If people who are victims, if people who feel there is no fairness in our system of government, particularly within our courts, we've gone down a path that is not good and right for this country."

 Related Content